rareylab/ConsensLib/README.md

 ConsensLib is a header-only C++ library for efficient enumeration of connected induced subgraphs.
 The CONSENS (Connected Subgraph Enumeration Strategy) algorithm enumerates all node sets that form a connected subgraph of a given query graph.
-During enumeration a pair of forbidden and candidate nodes is used to avoid duplicates.
+During enumeration a pair of forbidden and candidate node sets is used to avoid duplicates.

 It has been developed at the
 [University of Hamburg](https://www.uni-hamburg.de/),